anvaldes/sklearn-migrator/README.md

 ## 3. Example: Step by Step

-You have a Random Forest Classifier saved in a .pkl format and it is called "model.pkl".
-The version of this model is '1.5.0'.
+You have a Random Forest Classifier saved in a `.pkl` format and it is called `model.pkl`.
+The version of this model is `1.5.0`.

 i.
 Create in your Desktop the next folder: